wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/2-conversation-bots.md

 Bots for Microsoft Teams are built on the [Microsoft Bot Framework](https://dev.botframework.com/).
 Microsoft recommends you use either C# or Node.js to take advantage of our [SDKs](https://docs.microsoft.com/microsoftteams/platform/#pivot=sdk-tools).
 These packages extend the basic Bot Builder SDK classes and methods:

-- use specialized card types such as the Office 365 Connector card
+- use specialized card types such as adaptive cards
-- consume and set Microsoft Teams-specific channel data on activities
+- send and receive Microsoft Teams channel-specific data on activities
 - process messaging extension requests

 ## How are bots in Microsoft Teams unique?